Fiction and nonfiction editing

 • Email access to me throughout the project

-The Collaborative Second Round (Add-On)
+Round 2 (Add-On)

 Editing doesn’t end after I return your manuscript.
 If you feel like you need a little extra guidance, a second round of edits could be a great option for you.

-What I do during the Collaborative Second Round:
+What I do during Round 2:

 • Review your updates made in response to the initial edit